-- I. Complex formation between copper sulphate and ammonia. - II.
-Equilibrium constant of the reaction between iodine and potassium iodide. - III.
-Study the distribution of benzoic acid in benzene and water to show the benzoic acid dimerise in benzene,
+- I. Complex formation between copper sulphate and ammonia - II.
+Equilibrium constant of the reaction between iodine and potassium iodide

-2. Conductometry - (minimum -4)
+2. Conductometry - (minimum -3)

-I Determine the equivalent conductance at infinite dilution for acetic acid by applying Kohlrausch's law of independent migration of ions.

-I. Find out the equivalent conductance of strong electrolytes (NaCl, KCl, KNO3, HCl etc.) at different dilutions and verify Debye-Huckel-Onsager equation.

-II.
-Determination of velocity constant and order of the reaction for saponification of ethyl acetate by sodium hydroxide conductometrically.

-IV.
-Study the stepwise neutralization of a polybasic acid e.g. oxalic acid, citric acid, succinic acid by conductometric titration and explain the variation in the plots.

-V. Study the estimation of potassium sulphate solution by conductometric titration.
+- I. Determine the equivalent conductance at infinite dilution for acetic acid by applying Kohlrausch's law of independent migration of ions. - II.
+Determination of velocity constant and order of the reaction for saponification of ethyl acetate by sodium hydroxide conductometrically. - III.
+Study the stepwise neutralization of a polybasic acid e.g. oxalic acid, citric acid, succinic acid by conductometric titration and explain the variation in the plots. - IV.
+Study the estimation of potassium sulphate solution by conductometric titration.
 Titrate a mixture of copper sulphate, acetic acid and sulphuric acid with Sodium hydroxide.

-Organic Chemistry

-1. Quantitative Analysis (minimum -2)

-I. Determination of equivalent weight of an acid by silver salt method

-II.
-Estimation of phenol/ aniline using Bromate-Bromide solution or by acetylation method

-III.
-Estimation of glucose by titration using Fehling's solution/ Benedict solution

-IV.
-Estimation of carbonyl group by using 2, 4-dinitrophenylhydrazine.

-2. Analysis of oils and fats (minimum -2)

-- I. Determination of saponification value of oil.

-- II.
-Determination of iodine value of oil.

-- III.
-Determination of acid value of oil.

-3. Chromatography of amino acids and carbohydrates:-

-- I. Separation of components by TLC - II.
+- 1. Quantitative Analysis (minimum -3) - I. Determination of equivalent weight of an acid by silver salt method - II.
+Estimation of phenol/aniline using Bromate-Bromide solution or by acetylation method - III.
+Estimation of glucose by titration using Fehling's solution/ Benedict solution - IV.
+Estimation of carbonyl group by using 2, 4-dinitrophenylhydrazine. - 2.
+Analysis of oils and fats (minimum -2) - I. Determination of saponification value of oil. - II.
+Determination of iodine value of oil. - III.
+Determination of acid value of oil. - 3.
+Chromatography of amino acids and carbohydrates: - I. Separation of components by TLC - II.
 Separation of components by adsorption paper chromatography